Tariq Ali and Janet Steel in forum UWRF 2011 (photo: Ska / jb)

 "Blow the trumpet for our new president," said the general

-"The new president-general that where you mean?"
+"The new president-general which you mean?"
 Said the soldier trumpeter.

 "The new president who replaced Chavez," said the General.

-"I just blew a trumpet to president Chavez", "the soldier said trumpeter.
+"I just blew the trumpet for president Chavez", "the soldier said trumpeter.

-"If you want to blow the trumpet for the new president, Blow OWN generals," the soldier said, handing him a trumpet to the generals.
+"If you want to blow the trumpet for a new president, Blow OWN generals," the soldier said, handing him a trumpet to the generals.

 In terms of the leadership of the movement in Venezuela and Bolivia, "leaders empower people power", said Tariq Ali.
-I know exactly how Chavez delegate power to community councils are thousands of them in Venezuela.
-These councils are a form of direct democracy where the people who determine all matters relating to the needs and its future.
+I know exactly how Chavez has delegated power to community councils that are thousands of them in Venezuela.
+These boards are a form of direct democracy in which the people who determine all matters relating to the needs and future.
 Something that does not happen in Indonesia.
-Here the leaders of the party oligarchy empower, family and group to gain maximum economic benefit and continue ruling hinga extended to the grandchildren to hijack democracy and blunt the power of the people.
+Here the leaders of the party oligarchy empower, family and group to obtain maximum economic advantage and continue to power hinga extended to the grandchildren to hijack democracy and blunt the power of the people.

-Some participants, though in a different way also raised the issue of the role of NGOs and their relationships with social movements and political alternatives.
+Some participants, though in a different way also raised issues about the role of NGOs and its relation to social movements and political alternatives.

-One of the concerns that emerged from the participants is also about intellectual responsibility in political change.
-According to Usman Hamid, the intellectual can not remain silent, but must do a political action to bring about change.
-But the problem in Indonesia for his choice of political struggle is entering through mainstream parties are corrupt.
-Usman who was shocked to groom large party seemed to realize that the major parties are corrupt condition is not 'best way' to the political struggle for intellectual today.
+One of the concerns that have also emerged from the participants is the responsibility of intellectuals in political change.
+According to Usman Hamid, intellectuals can not remain silent, but must do a political action to bring about change.
+But the problem in Indonesia for political struggle choice is to go through the corrupt mainstream parties.
+Usman who was shocked to be spoken for major parties seem to realize that the major parties are corrupt condition is not 'best way' to the political struggle for intellectual today.

-Tariq Ali's statement further confirms that intelktual not a superman who can make the changes alone or only with others of his people, but should be part of a mass movement and the development of alternative political force.
+Tariq Ali's statement further confirms that intelktual not a superman who can make changes alone or only with others of his people, but should be part of a mass movement and the development of alternative political force.
 Something that is rarely found in Indonesia.
-Most activists would rather by way of instant, into the mainstream of the party with the illusion will bring change from within.
+Most activists prefer instant way through, into the mainstream with the illusion party will bring change from within.

-The talks were serious but relaxed it seems enough to drain energy Tariq Ali.
-It's known, in a narrow time in Jakarta he interviewed here and there and give a discussion.
-Fay then closed session discussion.
-Tariq Ali sipping cold beer heineken served and ordered dinner while continuing casual chat.
+The talks were serious but relaxed it seems quite draining Tariq Ali.
+It's known, in a narrow time in Jakarta he fro interviewed and provide discussion.
+Fay then closed the discussion session.
+Tariq Ali sipped cold heineken beer served and ordered dinner while continuing a casual chat.
 The participants have been split into various tables in the restaurant Tjikini 17.
-Some people ask for an autograph dibuku Tariq Ali's novel.
-Tariq Ali finally had to go back to his hotel in Kemang.
-Either we'll get lucky again when coming progressive intellectual Tariq Ali's class.
+Some people ask for an autograph book of novel Tariq Ali.
+Finally Tariq Ali had to go back to his hotel in Kemang.
+Who knows when we'll get lucky again the arrival of progressive intellectual Tariq Ali's class.
 (Ska, from various sources)